BostonGlobe/globe-graphic-template/README.md

 	gulp prod

-This will output the index.html and the media folder in the prod directory.
+This will output the index.html and the assets folder in the prod directory.
 It can now be [deployed to server](#how-to-deploy).

 #### ArchieML integration
 If you want to use [ArchieML](http://archieml.org) for copy/data templating, follow these steps: